riz4d/GenPredictor/README.md

 # GenderPredictor
-This is a Python script Using OpenCV and pre-trained models to detect faces in an image and predict the gender of each detected face.
+A Python script Using OpenCV and pre-trained models to detect faces in an image and predict the gender of each detected face.

 ### Requirements
 » Python 3 <br>